Cooperative Work Experience

 - Earn academic credit to transfer or apply to degree/certificates

-- Get a starting point in the competitive job market
+- Get a head start in the competitive job market

 - Apply what you learn in the classroom in a real-world setting